eBay/ebayui-core/src/components/ebay-progress-bar/README.md

 ## Description
 The progress bar gives an immediate, real-time visualisation of the current task completion status.
-The progress bar's value does not include its min and max, so giving a value <= min will set the value to min + 1, and a value >= max will display a value of max - 1.
+The progress bar's value does not include its min, so giving a value <= min will set the value to min + 1

 ## Attributes